maruluu/discovery/steps.md

 	Wish we could just have access to Pure.css or pure.min.css Ahh.
 So you can get it.
 Just need to npm install and grunt build - could be clearer.

+Create a service
+	yo angular:service Github
+	Created app/scripts/services/Github.js and test/spec/services/Github.js
+	Was expecting it to be called GithubService but it was just Service